-10. Showers and Changing
+II.
+Showers and Changing

 Young people are entitled to respect and privacy when changing clothes or taking a shower.
 However, there needs to be an appropriate level of supervision in order to safeguard young people, satisfy health and safety considerations and ensure that bullying or teasing does not occur.
-This supervision should be appropriate to the needs and age of the young people concerned and sensitive to the potential for embarrassment.
+This comments which scapegoat, demean or humiliate or might be interpreted as such.